digitalservicebund/digitalcheck-data/README.md

 * The `scripts` directory contains the different scripts to parse Digitalcheck PDF documents.
 * The `resources` directory contains the Digitalcheck PDF documents.
+* The `test` directory contains tests to test the scripts.

 ## Tooling